LoreMolinari/DLoan/README.md

 ## Additional Resources

-For more detailed information about Hardhat integration with React, EthersJS, and MetaMask, refer to the [official Hardhat documentation](https://hardhat.org).
+For more detailed information see the PDF file and for the Hardhat integration with React, EthersJS, and MetaMask, refer to the [official Hardhat documentation](https://hardhat.org).